VPAC/superlinux/supercomputingwithlinux.md

 Most HPC clusters will have a team of systems administrators to provided assistance to users and most of those will have some sort of ticketing system (e.g., Request Tracker) to manage those issue requests.
 This means that there will be one email address to contact for help (e.g., `help@vpac.org`)

 The importance of using this email address should not be underestimated.
-An issue raised through this address is seen by a number of systems administrators, so they may all act and comment on the issue, even if you are only in correspondence with a single person.
+An issue raised through this address is seen by a number of systems administrators, so they may all act and comment on the issue, even if the submitter is only in correspondence with a single person.
 It is best not to email a single systems administrator.
 Not only will the issue not receive the collective attention and knowledge of the team, the individual in question may be away or otherwise busy.
 Plus, it causes issues with the owning institutions record keeping, recall, and metrics.

 When emailing the help desk use one correspondence thread per issue.
 If a user has distinctly different matters, they should initiate three separate tickets.
 This is because different people may take primary responsibility for different issues.
-Please note the term "distinctly different"; you can submit a ticket with multiple, but related issues.
+Please note the term "distinctly different"; one can submit a ticket with multiple, but related issues.
 For example "When I submit this job across multiple nodes it crashes and I run it successfully on a single core, it generates an error", counts two related issues.
 The request "When I submit this job across multiple nodes it crashes, and can you book me in the next intermediate training course?" counts as "distinctly different" issues.
 On a related matter, when initiating a ticket do not go through an email archive and reopen a ticket unless it actually is the same issue.

 When submitting a ticket be as clear and as informative as possible in the ticket.
 A ticket that says "My job died, why?" is difficult to diagnose.
 One that says "My job ID 28807 on trifid died.
 My PBS script is located in `~/openfoam/openfoam_par` and my input file was `simpleFoam`" tells the helpdesk operators a great deal!
 Also, as we'll learn later, jobs often produce useful diagnostic error information.
 These are worth checking.